Zaxby's

-Zaxby's is an American chain of fast casual restaurants offering chicken wings, chicken fingers, sandwiches, and salads.
+Zaxbys is an American chain of fast casual restaurants offering signature Chicken Fingerz, sandwiches, bone-in and boneless wings, and salads - known as Zalads.
 The chain operates primarily in the Southern United States and has more than 900 locations.
-Most Zaxby's restaurants are owned by franchisees, but 123 locations are owned by Zaxby company.
+Most Zaxbys restaurants are owned and operating through franchising.

 History and locations

-Zaxby's chicken and Zax Sauce is based on another smaller chicken finger chain called Guthrie's that existed in Athens, Georgia, while Zach McLeroy attended the University of Georgia.
-The first Zaxby's was established in Statesboro, Georgia in March 1990, near the Georgia Southern University campus, by childhood friends Zach McLeroy and Tony Townley.
+The first Zaxbys was established in Statesboro, Georgia, in March 1990, near the Georgia Southern University campus, by childhood friends Zach McLeroy and Tony Townley.
 The company's first restaurant outside of Georgia was opened in September 1994 in Bowling Green, Kentucky.
 In 2013, they opened locations in Utah, the first expansion outside of the southeastern United States.

-As of 2023, Zaxby's has locations in 19 U.S. states.
-In December 2019, the Oklahoma-based Zaxby's franchisee announced it would be shuttering five of its nine locations across the state.
-Like other restaurants, since mid-March 2020, the COVID-19 pandemic caused Zaxby's dine-in lobbies to shut down indefinitely.
-Some locations had reopened by mid-May of 2020.
+In 2024, Zaxbys announced further expansion plans for 2025, including a store in Cambridge, Maryland, the first location in the state.
+More locations are slated to open along the Eastern Shore of Maryland in the coming years.
+As of 2025, Zaxbys had more than 970 locations throughout the U.S.

-In 2022, Zaxby's introduced a new CEO, Bernard Acoca; he was the first CEO that was not one of the co-founders.
-Outgoing CEO Zach McLeroy stayed on as Chairman.
+In 2022, Zaxbys introduced a new CEO, Bernard Acoca; he was the first CEO that was not one of the co-founders.
+Outgoing CEO Zach McLeroy stayed on as chairman.